ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://www.cloudfounders.com">CloudFounders</a>, Belgium</h2>
         <p>CloudFounders offers solutions for Data Center functionality.
-They use the Arakoon key/value and have written an OCaml client for Seagate Kinetic devices.
+They use the Arakoon key/value store and have written an <a href="https://github.com/cloudfounders/kinetic-ocaml-client">OCaml client</a> for Seagate Kinetic devices.
 A proportion of their backend code is also OCaml.</p>
     </dd>
 </dl>
 <dl class="row">